rj-cloudsecurity/cloud-security-iam-portfolio/04-sc300/notes/lp2-implement-an-identity-management-solution-using-microsoft-entra-id.md

 ---

-## Module Assessment — Module 4 (Implement and manage hybrid identity)
+## Knowledge Check — Module 4 (Implement and manage hybrid identity)

-**Score:** 100%
+Score: 100%

-### Vraag 1
+Vraag 1
 What is the defining feature of hybrid identity solutions?

-- They create common user identities for authenticating and authorizing users who operate workstations that run on various operating systems.
+* They create common user identities for authenticating and authorizing users who operate workstations that run on various operating systems.
-- They create common user identities that are trusted for authentication and authorization between organizations.
+* They create common user identities that are trusted for authentication and authorization between organizations.
-- They create common user identities for authentication and authorization to both on-premises and cloud-based resources. (correct)
+* ✅ They create common user identities for authentication and authorization to both on-premises and cloud-based resources.

-### Vraag 2
+Vraag 2
 Which authentication method requires the least effort regarding deployment, maintenance, and infrastructure?

-- Password hash synchronization (PHS). (correct)
+* ✅ Password hash synchronization (PHS).
-- Pass-through authentication (PTA).
+* Pass-through authentication (PTA).
-- Federated authentication.
+* Federated authentication.

-### Vraag 3
+Vraag 3
 Some situations might require the removal of a server from being monitored by the Microsoft Entra Connect Health service.
 What needs to be done to start monitoring the same server again?

-- The Microsoft Entra Connect Health service needs to be stopped and restarted on any other targeted server in the network.
+* The Microsoft Entra Connect Health service needs to be stopped and restarted on any other targeted server in the network.
-- The Health Agent needs to be uninstalled and reinstalled on this server. (correct)
+* ✅ The Health Agent needs to be uninstalled and reinstalled on this server.
-- The data already collected from this server needs to be deleted and then the Health Agent needs to be reactivated on the server.
+* The data already collected from this server needs to be deleted and then the Health Agent needs to be reactivated on the server.
 ---